 During the weeks prior to each visit, the youngsters working on this project will use Internet to exchange mutual knowledge of their partners, as well as their respective organizations and their countries and cultures.
 All the participants from the partner organizations will also work on a possible program for the visits in Madrid.
 During this periods between meetings at CEMU, small reports and projects would be exchanged for public digital dissemination in both countries in order to publicize the opportunities offered by Erasmus +, as well as the activities carried out by both organizations in their respective countries and, above all, to show the culture from each participating country.
 Finally, CEMU wishes to promote in Europe its methodology of education in freedom based on learning through a democratic practice that aspires to nurture responsible, solidary and committed European citizens.

-INTERCAMBIO ERASMUS+ PRIMAVERA 2019 CON CIVITAS SOLIS Y TAVO EUROPA
+FIRST EXCHANGE ERASMUS+ WITH CIVITAS SOLIS AND TAVO EUROPA